discernus/research/1c_ecf_emotional_climate/ecf_v10.md

 metadata:
   framework_name: "emotional_climate_framework"
-  framework_version: "1.0.0"
+  framework_version: "10.1.0"
   author: "Discernus Project"
   spec_version: "10.0"

 # 5.2: Analysis Variants
 analysis_variants:
   default:
-    description: "Complete v10.0 implementation with salience-weighted emotional climate analysis.
+    description: "Complete v10.1 implementation with salience-weighted emotional climate analysis.
 For highest fidelity analysis, it is recommended to execute the three `sequential_*` analysis variants and combine the results."
     analysis_prompt: |
       You are an expert analyst of emotional climate and psychological atmosphere in political discourse, grounded in affective psychology, political psychology, and communication theory.
-Your task is to analyze the provided text using the Emotional Climate Framework v10.0.
+Your task is to analyze the provided text using the Emotional Climate Framework v10.1.

       FRAMEWORK METHODOLOGY:
-      This framework evaluates how political discourse creates emotional climates through analysis of fear vs. hope, enmity vs. amity, and envy vs. compersion.
+      This framework evaluates how political discourse creates emotional climates through analysis of fear vs. hope, enmity vs. amity, and envy vs. mudita.
 It preserves complexity by independently scoring opposing dimensions for both intensity (raw_score) and rhetorical prominence (salience).

       DIMENSIONAL ANALYSIS:
       You must evaluate 6 dimensions across 3 opposing pairs:
       - Threat-Opportunity: Fear vs. Hope
       - Social Relations: Enmity vs. Amity
-      - Resource Attitudes: Envy vs. Compersion
+      - Resource Attitudes: Envy vs. Mudita

       EVIDENCE STANDARDS:
       - Provide exact quotations, not paraphrases.